schoblaska/io_daemonizer/README.md

       @app = App.new
     end,
     run: ->(args) do]
-      # DO NOT USE ARGV - use args instead, which is how the daemon passes the
+      # DO NOT USE ARGV HERE - use args instead, which is how the daemon passes
-      # arguments it receives over the socket to the run block
+      # the arguments it receives over the socket to the run block
-      puts @app.say(ARGV.join(" "))
+      puts @app.shout(ARGV.join(" "))
     end
   }
 )